wolf1994722/GAEB/README.md

 The unit test project in `test/Dangl.AVA.Examples.Tests` contains additional example code, such as roundtripping and simple reading of GAEB files.

+## GAEB Example Files

+You can find examples of GAEB files in the `GaebFiles` folder in the solution root directory.
+They are available in German **DE** or English **EN** language and come in all three formats - GAEB 90, GAEB 2000 and GAEB XML.

 ## Library Key Features

 * Can read all GAEB90, GAEB2000 and GAEB XML files.
 The GAEB library includes a lot of code that can recover from errors that were found in files out in the wild